JSQLParser/JSqlParser/README.md

 Also I would like to know about needed examples or documentation stuff.

-## Extensions in latest Version 0.9.1
+## Extensions in the latest SNAPSHOT version 0.9.1

 * Included support for multitable update statements..